-This guest post introduces the Topliss schemes for analog synthesis, illustrates when they might be useful, and provides easy-to-use “cheat sheets” of the original schemes.
+This guest post by Christian Kutruff introduces the Topliss schemes for analog synthesis, illustrates when they might be useful, and provides easy-to-use “cheat sheets” of the original schemes.

 Imagine you’re on a new project that has just conducted a chemical screen on a novel target, and you’re excited to see a few micromolar hits.
 You want to develop structure-activity relationships (SAR) on these early hits to show management or investors that you’ve got real starting chemical matter and justify more funding for this new project.
 But right now, the chemistry team is just you.
 You don’t have time to make 100 compounds before the next project review meeting, especially since this isn’t even your main project.
 This is where the classic Topliss tree or Topliss batchwise operational scheme for analog synthesis could be helpful to you.1